gseg-ethz/supervoxel/README.md

-Supervoxel segmentation tool enables the segmentation of a point cloud into boundary preserving super voxels.
-Boundary preservation is achieved by incorporating cos distance between the normal vectors in the objective function.
-This source code is based on a recent [ISPRS paper](https://www.sciencedirect.com/science/article/pii/S0924271618301370) and the provided [source code](https://github.com/yblin/Supervoxel-for-3D-point-clouds).
-Currently we only provide a python wrapper for a single function, but other functiones can be added by changing the `supervoxel.i` file.
+# Supervoxel segmentation tool
+This python library enables the segmentation of a point cloud into boundary preserving super voxels.
+Boundary preservation is achieved by incorporating cosine distance between the normal vectors in the objective function.
+This source code is based on the [ISPRS paper](https://www.sciencedirect.com/science/article/pii/S0924271618301370) by Lin et al. (2018) and the provided [source code](https://github.com/yblin/Supervoxel-for-3D-point-clouds).
+Currently, we only provide a python wrapper for a single function, but other functions can be added by adapting the `supervoxel.i` file.

 <pre><code>
 <i>class</i> <b>supervoxel.computeSupervoxel(input_file, k_neighbors, resolution, save_file)</b>